tegaidogun/tegaidogun/README.md

 <h1>Oghenetega Idogun</h1>
 <p>
-Passionate game developer and software engineer skilled in Unity, Unreal, and Blender.
+Passionate game developer and software engineer skilled in Unity, Unreal, Blender and Python.
 Led a few teams and mentored learners through computer science concepts and tools.
 I also write code as a hobby.
 </p>

 <h2>📫 Media</h2>